-The Gas Distribution revenue requirement reflects the CARE discount that is recovered through the CARE surcharge in the PPP rate component.
+10 The Gas Distribution revenue requirement reflects the CARE discount that is recovered through the CARE surcharge in the PPP rate component.
 Correspondingly, PPP revenue requirement reflects CARE discount revenue.

-- 4) Local Transmission contributes approximately 5 percent to the total authorized gas revenue requirement.
+- companies, and California gas fields to PG&E's local transmission and distribution system. - 4) Local Transmission contributes approximately 19 percent to the total authorized gas revenue requirement.
 Local Transmission includes the pipelines used to accept gas from the backbone transmission system and transport it to the distribution system.
 Local transmission costs are included in end-use customer gas rates. - 5) Storage contributes about 2 percent to the total authorized gas revenue requirement.
-It includes core customer gas storage, carrying cost of working gas in storage for core customers, and unbundled storage. - 6) Public Purpose Programs contribute about 6 percent to the total authorized gas revenue requirement.
+It includes core customer gas storage, carrying cost of working gas in storage for core customers, and unbundled storage. - 6) Public Purpose Programs contribute about 4 percent to the total authorized gas revenue requirement.
 The revenue requirements include the CARE discount collected from Non-CARE customers, and Energy Efficiency program costs.